 The Committee has reviewed the risk matrix and set out the Company's appetite for each of the key risks.
 As an investment company, the Company seeks to take investment risk.
-The appetite for investment risk is described in the Investment policy, with a risk/return graph on page 7 which shows the investment focus of the Company.
+The appetite for investment risk is described in the Investment policy towards the end of this document.
 The Company seeks to limit or manage exposure to other risks to acceptable levels.